florianGierlichs/tower-defense/ideas.md

 - tower which can shoot through multiple enemies
 - tower which dont shot projectiles but cast a spell on the ground :heavy_check_mark:
 - some towers could only available after a condition. e.g. after x waves or after x (Boss)kills
+- support tower which buffs damage or attack speed of x other towers in range
+- strong single target tower
+- aoe slow around tower
+- "sniper" tower which always focus the enemy with the lowest health
+- tower which can gain back player health on kill

 #### enemies